creative-force/documentation/content-stages.md

  - Each spawn point and weapon is carefully tweaked for a good experience
  - The map is 80% contained (focus on just big blockers as the map will still be changing)
  - A WIP writeup is done
+ - Map is saved with the name of "<Content Name> 1.0.0"
  - Development screenshots exist of the Beta
  - A WIP thread is posted on Forgehub

 _Flexible_
  - Playtest infrequently to verify gameplay and to stir up some interest
  - Keep track of ideas you may have for detailing an area
+ - Test with higher skilled halo community members

 _Avoid_
  - Adding anything more than atmosphere, texturing, global lighting, and landmarking